idaks/Games-and-Argumentation/README.md

 ## Overview
-This repository serve as the centralized place to document all scripts related to the work we published on [IDCC 2024](https://dcc.ac.uk/events/idcc24/programme)
+This repository serve as the centralized place to document all scripts related to the work we published on [IDCC 2024](https://dcc.ac.uk/events/idcc24/programme) and you are more than welcome to check our paper.

 >Xia, Y., Bowers, S., Li, L., & Ludäscher, B. (2024).
 Reconciling Conflicting Data Curation Actions: Transparency Through Argumentation.
 International Journal of Digital Curation, 18.

-**Data Curation** with the dataset `citation.csv` and the two recipes `alice_recipe.json` and `bob_recipe.json`, you can easily replicate the process illustrated in the paper section 3.
+**Data Curation** with the dataset `citation.csv` and the OpenRefine project archives `alice.tar.gz` and `bob.tar.gz`, you can easily replicate the process illustrated in the paper section 3.

-**Resolve Argumentation Frame** By importing the `lib/gamearg.py`, with the translated logic programming facts, you can then run the script to resolve the AF and see the output.
+**Resolve Argumentation Frame** By importing the `lib.gamearg`, with the translated logic programming facts, you can then run the script to resolve the AF and see the output.

+**Replicate the Figures** You can manipulate the `.dot` files under `imgs/atk_actions` and all the original files for figures included in the paper are stored under `imgs/paper`.

 ## Codespace Setup